Steering and handling diagnostic guide

 • !A hot smell near one wheel may suggest brake drag.

-• !Vibration while braking may point to brake disc issues.
+• !Vibration while braking may point to brake disc, hub or suspension issues.

 • !Weak or uneven braking can affect safety and MOT results.